11 Ways to Improve Your Drawing

 There are lots of people willing to help you to improve your drawing skills if you are willing to ask for help.

-Make sure to take a break every hour to rest your eyes and look at something else.
+Make sure to take a break every hour to rest your eyes and look at something other than your reference image.
 Have a cup of tea or take a walk outside.

 By having a change in scenery every once in a while, you are able to see your drawing in a new light with fresh eyes.